TouchInstinct/LeadKit/TIUIElements/README.md

 ```

 Already implemented animators

-    -- **ParalaxAnimator** - applies only parallax effect to the header of table
+- `ParalaxAnimator` - applies only parallax effect to the header of table

-    -- **ParalaxWithTransitionAnimator** - applies parallax effect to the header of table with transition effect down up of the navigationBar titleView
+- `ParalaxWithTransitionAnimator` - applies parallax effect to the header of table with transition effect down up of the navigationBar titleView

-    -- **TransitionAnimator** - applies only transition effect down up of the navigationBar titleView
+- `TransitionAnimator` - applies only transition effect down up of the navigationBar titleView

-    -- **ScaleAnimator** - applies only scale effect down up of the navigationBar titleView
+- `ScaleAnimator` - applies only scale effect down up of the navigationBar titleView

-    -- **ParalaxWithScaleAnimator** - applies parallax effect to the header of table with scale effect down up of the navigationBar titleView
+- `ParalaxWithScaleAnimator` - applies parallax effect to the header of table with scale effect down up of the navigationBar titleView

-    -- **nil** **(default value)** - dont applies any effects
+- `nil`(default value) - dont applies any effects

 TableViewHeaderTransitioningHandler is the default implementation for TransitioningHandler.
 It creates an animation action when scrolling the table.